-All first-year applicants (including Early Decision applicants) — who are U.S. citizens or permanent residents and who meet the criteria for admission to Kenyon — are welcome to submit a KEEP scholarship application for consideration.
+All first-year applicants, including Early Decision applicants, who are a U.S. Citizen, U.S. National, U.S. Dual, U.S. Permanent Resident, or U.S. Asylee or Refugee are welcome to submit a KEEP scholarship application for consideration.

 This scholarship is awarded to selected underrepresented students, including the following: students of color, LGBTQ+ students, first-generation and/or lower-income students, students with disabilities, and others.
 To be eligible for this scholarship, Scholars must complete the KEEP Summer Experience.
 Those wanting to be considered for KEEP scholarships must submit their form by December 1 for Early Decision 1 and February 3 for Early Decision 2 and Regular Decision.

 This scholarship eliminates the loan and work-study obligations of a need-based financial aid package for all four years, and it also provides a $500 book and supply allowance for each student’s first academic year.

 KEEP Scholars must participate in the KEEP Summer Experience, an academic and co-curricular program, the summer before their first year.
 The program includes two summer courses (for a total 0.5 units of credit) that establish best practices and habits for critical thinking, with a focus on analytical writing, data analysis, as well as visual and oral presentation.
 It also provides networking opportunities with campus officials in charge of internships, research experiences, off-campus study, assistant teaching, and campus employment.
 On-campus housing is provided and each Scholar receives a $1,000 stipend upon successful completion.

 - Summer courses.
 "Analytical Writing" and "Seeing with Data" are taught by dedicated and renowned College faculty members, and are designed to prepare students to fully and successfully address the challenges most students face in transitioning from high school to college-level courses.